 The UFR covers the remainder of the Northern Subarea of the 8-Hour Ozone Nonattainment Area.
 Located in north-central Colorado, the UFR is comprised of portions of Larimer and Weld counties and Morgan County, and excludes the portion of southwestern Weld County included in the Denver Regional Council of Governments (DRCOG) metropolitan planning area.
-Figure 3 illustrates the Northern Subarea boundaries for the NFRMPO and the UFR.
+Figure 3 illustrates the Northern Subarea boundaries for the 2008 ozone NAAQS and the 2015 ozone NAAQS as well as the NFRMPO and UFR planning regions.

-The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the entire Denver-North Front Range 8-Hour Ozone Nonattainment Area.
-18 DRCOG is the MPO for the Denver TMA and is responsible for conformity determinations for the Southern Subarea.
+The Regional Air Quality Council (RAQC) is the lead air quality planning agency for the entire DM/NFR 8-Hour Ozone Nonattainment Area.
+DRCOG is the MPO for the Denver TMA and is responsible for conformity determinations for the Southern Subarea.